 Figure 6.3-1.
 Risk Assessment Model Flow Chart

 MeMoSeE will be one of three environment models that is integrated into the Bumper risk assessment code.
 The other two are the MEM and the Orbital Debris Engineering Model (ORDEM).
 MEM contains a dynamical model of the meteoroid environment and uses this model to compute the flux, speed, impact direction, and bulk density of meteoroids striking a spacecraft on a given trajectory.
-Users may either attempt to interpret MEM’s outputs directly, or they can use an established risk assessment code.
+Users may either attempt to interpret the MEM’s outputs directly, or they can use an established risk assessment code.
 Similarly, users can use ORDEM to generate descriptions of the debris environment near Earth, or they can rely on Bumper.
 However, ORDEM is not relevant for lunar-orbiting spacecraft, as the amount of debris generated in cislunar space is far lower and lunar orbits unstable.

 Unlike MEM and ORDEM, the MeMoSeE code is not intended for public distribution nor for direct incorporation into Bumper.
 Instead, the developers plan to use it to generate location-specific descriptions of lunar ejecta in the form of tables that can then be incorporated into risk analyses.
 The main output are tables of flux that will be provided via the DSNE document (see Reference 1).